 Partnered with ESET, Google Chrome now has an extra layer of security on its system.
-Making the browser even safer and comes with the ability to scan or remove harmful malware.
+Making the browser even safer, and it comes with the ability to scan or remove harmful malware from the device.

 Yep, you don’t need a third-party antivirus to ensure the security and safety of Chrome.

 The built-in virus scanning feature (like Windows Security) might not be so accurate That’s why an extra helping hand from Chrome could make your computer even more secure.